Tnail1994/StoryGameApi/docs/documentation.md

 ### Story #1: As a player, I want to create a new story

-The project setup has already created a main menu that allows you to navigate to different pages.
+The project setup has already created a `HomeComponent` that allows you to navigate to different pages.
 So only the New Story component had to be adapted.
 The following has been added or changed in this user story

 - Added the http provider to the app config
-- created a story service that calls the create new story api from the backend
+- created a `StoryService` that calls the create new story api from the backend
 - The Create New Story UI component is created as a form and can only be submitted if all the required fields have been filled in correctly.

 ### Story #2: As a player, I want to see all ongoing and completed stories
 This task is quick and easy to complete as only the stories are queried and can be displayed as list buttons.

-- Fill story list component
+- Fill `StoryListComponent`
-- Extend story service to get all stories with completed query param
+- Extend `StoryService` to get all stories with completed query param
+- Navigate to `StoryDetailsComponent`

+### Story #3: As a player, I want to add a sentence to the story
+Also a simple extension of the web page.
+Show the topic element on the page if it is set and the input field element only when the story is not completed yet.

+- Added `Story` model to features
-- Navigate to story details component
+- Extend `StoryService` to send put request to add sentence to story
+- Filled `StoryDetailsComponent`